 Located on the Isle of Skye in Scotland, the Old Man of Storr is a popular UK hike for those visiting the Scottish highlands and islands.

-The sharp pinnacles of the ‘Old Man’ rocks can be seen from miles around on a clear day and with a large car park and clearly marked footpath, this is a hike that’s accessible and doable for even the less experienced hikers.
-Although a word of warning, conditions can change rapidly on the hike and proper caution should be taken, with suitable footwear and clothing.
+The sharp pinnacles of the ‘Old Man’ rocks can be seen from miles around on a clear day, and with a large car park and clearly marked footpath, this hike is accessible and doable for even the less experienced hikers.
+Although a word of warning, conditions can change rapidly on the hike, and proper caution should be taken, with suitable footwear and clothing.

-The hike starts and ends at the Old Man of Storr car park and the route is clearly marked until you reach the top.
-From there, you will find several paths through the huge jagged rocks of Storr if you want to explore more.
+The hike starts and ends at the Old Man of Storr car park, and the route is clearly marked until you reach the top.
+From there, you will find several paths through the enormous jagged rocks of Storr if you want to explore more.

-In total, the hike is around 4km, taking around 1.5-2 hours to complete depending on the number of stops you make!
+In total, the hike is around 4km, taking about 1.5-2 hours to complete depending on the number of stops you make!
 The trail is steep at the start and can be a bit tricky if the ground is muddy on the way up.
-The trail is usually considered easy to medium difficulty depending on conditions.
+The track is usually considered easy to medium-difficultly depending on conditions.

 by Bernadette from Explorer Chick

-A “Munro” is a Scottish mountain over 3,000 feet and there are 282 possible peaks to conquer in Scotland.
-So outdoor enthusiasts set out for “Munro bagging” and you can start with Slioch and the 12-mile hike to its summit.
+A “Munro” is a Scottish mountain over 3,000 feet with 282 possible peaks to conquer in Scotland.
+So outdoor enthusiasts set out for “Munro bagging”, and you can start with Slioch and the 12-mile hike to its summit.
 Along the way is a boggy and rocky trail that leads to the summit and views of Loch Maree below.

-To bag two Munros in a day, there is a hike up the Cul Mor.
-Well, it is more of hiking boggy sections and a boulder field and a scramble to the summit.
-This is a more challenging hike but rewards hikers with expansive views of mountains and the countryside.
-Creag nan Calman is a nearby satellite peak and that will complete the goal of two Munros in a day.
+There is a day hike up the Cul Mor to bag two Munros.
+However, expect boggy sections, a boulder field, and a scramble to the summit.
+This hike is more challenging but rewarding for hikers, with expansive views of mountains and the countryside.
+Creag nan Calman is a nearby satellite peak that will complete the goal of two Munros in a day.

 by Rachel from Average Lives

-Undoubtedly, the mighty Ben Nevis is one of the best hikes in the UK.
-Not only is it the highest mountain in the UK, but also if you are fortunate enough to visit on a clear day, then you will be rewarded with spectacular vistas over the Scottish Highlands.
+Undoubtedly, the mighty Ben Nevis is among the best hikes in the UK.
+Not only is it the highest mountain in the UK, but if you are fortunate enough to visit on a clear day, you will be rewarded with spectacular vistas over the Scottish Highlands.

 Ben Nevis is 1.5 miles from Fort William in Scotland, and the best place to park your car is the Ben Nevis Car Park next to the Glen Nevis Visitor Centre.
 It is where you will begin and end your magnificent hike.

-The distance of the walk is 10.5miles (17km), and you should allow for 7-9 hours to complete with a recommended time of 3.5-4.5 hours to reach the summit.
+The walk’s distance is 10.5miles (17km), and you should allow for 7-9 hours to complete with a recommended time of 3.5-4.5 hours to reach the summit.

 If you are looking for somewhere to have some food or a drink after the hike, you should visit either the Ben Nevis Inn or the Glen Nevis Restaurant and Bar.
 You will deserve it!